Traditional Japanese New Year Foods

 Nanakusa Gayu, or Seven-Herb Rice Porridge is a traditional Japanese dish eaten on the 7th of January.
 The custom was originally meant to ward off evil, by eating gruel with seven spring herbs.
 Nowadays, the Seven-Herb Rice Porridge is considered a stomach-soothing ritual after the festive season.

 Even though the New Year feast in Japan was far from the exercise in hedonism I am used to from Scandinavia, the Seven-Herb Rice Porridge was a nice change of pace.
-It did what is set out to do, which was to soothe my system.
+It did what it was meant to do, which was to soothe my system.
 The mixture of fresh herbs and hot porridge felt very hearty on that cold Tokyo night, on the 7th of January.

 Many of the herbs used in the Seven-Herb Rice Porridge are indigenous to Japan.
-This makes the tradition and the gruel fascinating.
-It certainly offers some unusual flavors to explore for foodies on the hunt for new experiences.
-It is very simple for sure, but therein lies some of its allure.
+Therefore, both the tradition and the gruel itself is kind of fascinating.
+It certainly offers unusual flavors to explore for foodies on the hunt for new experiences.
+It is very simple, but therein lies some of its allure.

 The fact that it was not so special, but felt like an everyday (or rather every-year) meal, made it all the more noteworthy.
 Eating the Seven-Herb Rice Porridge felt like a taste of the real Japan, a taste that has remained unchanged for centuries.
 Now, who wouldn’t want to experience something like that?